-The Grenada Paralympic Committee, (GPC), has successfully completed registration and licencing of its first athlete with the World Para Athletics and the International Paralympics Committee (IPC) in the person of Ishona Charles.
+The Grenada Paralympic Committee, (GPC), has successfully completed registration and licensing of its first athlete with the World Para Athletics and the International Paralympics Committee (IPC) in the person of Ishona Charles.

 The amputee javelin competitor has met the standard prescribed for recognition which now makes her eligible to represent Grenada at international para-athletics events.